d12frosted/elpa-mirror/nongnu/subed-readme.txt

   You can use `subed-copy-region-text' to copy the text of the subtitles for pasting into another buffer.
 Call it with the universal prefix `C-u' to copy comments as well.

+  You can also use `subed-convert' to convert subtitles to a text file.

 Troubleshooting